 But are they right?

 AdEspresso recently ran a Facebook Ad Copy Length experiment that challenges this belief.
-In it, they tested seven different ads for the same offer, where everything was the same for each ad except for the copy.
+In it, they tested their Facebook ads for the same offer, where everything was the same in each of the seven ads except for the copy.
 Here’s a summary of their copy tests:

 - Variation A: One Sentence, Version A (claim with data)